kaguilera23/kaguilera23/README.md

 📚 B.S. in Neuroscience with a Full Stack Web Development Certificate from Georgia Tech

-🌱 I’m currently C# and TypeScript
+🌱 I’m currently learning C# and TypeScript

 📫 How to reach me: aguilera.k02@gmail.com